Personally, I love movies about epic historical dramas, or potatoes – but this is hardly representative of economists.

 A tax on income and a tax on consumption both reduce real after-tax income – by taxing one instead of the other we don’t “magically” discourage different things … this is confusing partial equilibrium logic with a more general view of the economy which is appropriate for discussing tax.

 On top of this, a switch from income to GST taxes is an immediate transfer from savers to borrowers – is this fair?

 Five is tax carbon because it’s “bad”.
 But is this really the reason?
 I was under the impression that in a small open economy like NZ we tax carbon due to raise funds for a potential Kyoto liability – as any “externality tax from global warming” would not do anything because we are so small.
 Hence why there needs to be international co-operation.

 Six is legalise weed.
 There is wide agreement here that something should be done, and a general swing towards legalisation and treatment of addicts as suffering from a mental health issue rather than a criminal one.
-But I’m pretty sure we could also find many economists that feel that legalising may provide an inappropriate signal that could lead to worse outcomes – after all, it is well known that when you explicitly give something a price people do treat it differently.
+There are so many medical benefits that can be obtained from cannabis and to get more information about strawberry cough weed you can check this out.
+Legalising canabis can be beneficial for many people but I’m pretty sure we could also find many economists that feel that legalising may provide an inappropriate signal that could lead to worse outcomes – after all, it is well known that when you explicitly give something a price people do treat it differently.